oVirt/ovirt-site/source/release/4.0.0/index.html.md

 # oVirt 4.0.0 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 4.0.0 alpha1 release as of April 5th, 2016.
+The oVirt Project is pleased to announce the availability of oVirt 4.0.0 beta1 release as of May 19th, 2016.

 oVirt is an open source alternative to VMware™ vSphere™, and provides an awesome KVM management interface for multi-node virtualization.
 This release is available now for Red Hat Enterprise Linux 7.2, CentOS Linux 7.2 (or similar).